 In France, Canada is represented by the Embassy of Canada in Paris.
-Canada also has a consulate in Lyon (to open in February 2014) and honorary consulates in Lille, Nice, Saint-Pierre-et-Miquelon, and Toulouse.
+Canada also has consulates headed by honorary consuls in Lyon, Nice, Saint-Pierre-et-Miquelon, and Toulouse.
 France is represented in Canada by its Embassy in Ottawa.
 France also has consulates in Vancouver, Toronto, Montréal, Québec, and Moncton.

 Canada and France cooperate closely on academic relations.
 With numerous Canadian Studies Centres in France and hundreds of student exchange agreements signed between Canadian and French higher education institutions, a great deal of French students come to Canada each year.
 France is one of the most popular destinations for Canadian post-secondary students, particularly among non-English-speaking destinations.
 Since 2004, a Youth Mobility Agreement has facilitated the movement of Canadian and French nationals aged 18-35 to each other’s country.